 Waxbills and Flycatchers as well as Hamerkop and Woodland

-Kingfishers.
 Also keep an eye out for the many reptiles that have found a home

-there and for other wildlife in the ponds.
-The short video below provides a great introduction to the gardens and
+This short video provides a great introduction to the gardens and

 what you can expect to see there.
 Set aside a few hours to fully